 We rated our selection of handheld GPS units on six scoring metrics: reception, ease of use, display quality, speed, weight and size, and versatility.
 It is important to note that these are some of the best and most popular options available on the market; while scores may vary, the numbers are based on how well each device compared to the competition.
 Some of these qualities are undeniably more important than others, namely reception and ease of use.
 Without the accuracy of a satellite and the efficiency of a GPS, you might as well be using a map and compass.

 GPS stands for Global Positioning System.
 Often it's used to refer to devices — in this case, handheld — that can track and store timing and positional data.
-Though it may seem counterintuitive, they're often intended to be used in conjunction with a traditional map and compass.
-They are designed to be resistant to water, shock, thermal stress, and any other harsh conditions you'd typically run into out in the wilderness.
-High-performing devices come with extras like cameras and topo maps and better antennas, more memory, altimeters, or internal electronic compasses.
-Baseline models tend to be lighter and simpler and can often boast better battery life.
+Though it may seem counterintuitive, they're often intended to be used with a traditional map and compass.
+They are designed to resist water, shock, thermal stress, and any other harsh conditions you'd typically run into out in the wilderness.
+High-performing devices come with extras like cameras, topo maps, better antennas, more memory, altimeters, or internal electronic compasses.
+Baseline models are lighter and simpler and can often boast better battery life.
 Before buying your next GPS, consider if you need one, what you intend to use it for, and how much you're willing to spend.
 It is important to consider your specific needs before purchasing, as these units often carry a hefty price tag.

 The price of a handheld GPS tends to be tied directly to its performance, features, and amount of memory storage.
 The Garmin GPSMAP 66st has every feature you may ever need — with more memory than you possibly could ever need — but it's near the top of the price spectrum.
 Alternatively, our most price-point model, the Garmin eTrex 10, carries only the bare essentials for tracking.

-Alternatively, most people these days have smartphones with GPS capabilities and inexpensive apps that offer topo maps and tracking functions.
-Although this combination isn't as accurate as a real deal GPS unit, they are good enough for many folks.
+Alternatively, most people have smartphones with GPS capabilities and inexpensive apps that offer topo maps and tracking functions.
+Although this combination isn't as accurate as a real GPS unit, they are good enough for many folks.

 No. We strongly recommend carrying a map and compass when in unfamiliar terrain.
 Maps don't run out of batteries or break if accidentally dropped off a cliff.
 They serve as a fail-safe backup to any electronic device.

-The reception of your smartphone simply may not prove reliable in the backcountry.
+The reception of your smartphone may not prove reliable in the backcountry.
 Smartphones rely on the combination of a cheap GPS device and triangulation between cell towers (and even WiFi) to dial in your location.
-Yet, many of the best hikes are in the mountains, deserts, or pristine backcountry areas where there is no reliable cell support, and so your smartphone's GPS sensors might not cut the mustard.
+Yet, many of the best hikes are in the mountains, deserts, or pristine backcountry areas with no reliable cell support, so your smartphone's GPS sensors might not cut the mustard.

 Still, in situations where they do work, smartphone apps like Gaia, Avenza, or Topo Maps are great and can quickly identify your location on established trails before resuming map navigation.
-Smartphone GPS works best if you are in a region where cell signal is available, but it may become unreliable when you get into the backcountry.
-Just don't forget to download maps before leaving cell or WiFi signals behind.
-A touchscreen model with automatic routing — like the Garmin Montana 700 — is a great option that can double as both a driving GPS and for off-road travel.
+Smartphone GPS works best in a region where a cell signal is available, but it may become unreliable when you enter the backcountry.
+Don't forget to download maps before leaving cell or WiFi signals behind.
+A touchscreen model with automatic routing — like the Garmin Montana 700 — is a great option that can double as a driving GPS and for off-road travel.

 In contrast to smartphones, handheld GPS units are burlier, with much better GPS satellite reception, more powerful navigation features, and supply better battery life in cold climates.
 A few questions will help narrow your search for the perfect handheld.
 After you figure that out, you can start thinking about all the bells and whistles — i.e., features.

 Tall buildings, canyons, and trees can interrupt satellite signals, slowing them down and reducing your device's accuracy.
 Clouds and weather, however, shouldn't affect reception.
-To get the best signal with the satellites, it's best to carry your device outside your pack or in a light waterproof layer.
+To get the best signal with the satellites, carrying your device outside your pack or in a light waterproof layer is best.

 We found that the highest performing — but unfortunately, also often the most expensive — models tend to achieve the best satellite reception.
 Units like the GPSMAP 66st include quad-helix antennae, which are quite sensitive even in dense cover.
 Electronic compasses — as opposed to a mechanical, differential compass — also improve accuracy when on the move and are included in expensive units like the Montana 700, but surprisingly in more affordable units like the eTrex 32x.
 Even without these additions, however, all of the Garmin units we tested provided quality reception.
 All of the units we tested carry receivers that accept both GPS and GLONASS satellites, so even price-point models — like the eTrex 10 — offer nearly top-notch reception in almost every situation.